-- Students, Employees, and Affiliates should enter their contact information on the Emergency Notification Personal Contact Preferences web page. https://emergencynotification.cornell.edu/ - Cornell community members can also receive CornellALERT messages by installing the Rave Guardian app on your phone and activating it for the Cornell Ithaca Campus.
-Only those with an active NETID will be allowed to register for the App. - Visitors to Cornell's Ithaca campus can sign up to receive CornellALERT text notifications by texting "CornellVisitor" to 226787.
+- Students, Employees, and Affiliates can enter or edit their contact information on the Emergency Notification Personal Contact Preferences web page. https://emergencynotification.cornell.edu/ - Cornell community members can also receive CornellALERT messages by installing the Rave Guardian app on their phones and activating it for the Cornell Ithaca Campus.
+Only those with an active NETID can register for the App. - Visitors to Cornell's Ithaca campus can sign up to receive CornellALERT text notifications by texting "CornellVisitor" to 226787.
 You can stop receiving messages at any time by texting "STOP" to 226787.
-On August 1st of each year there will be a system generated "STOP" at which point you will need to re-enroll if you wish to continue receiving CornellALERT messages.
+On August 1st of each year there will be a system-generated "STOP" at which point you will need to re-enroll if you wish to continue receiving CornellALERT messages.